siffletdata/terraform-provider-sifflet/docs/resources/source_v2.md

 Required:

 - `credentials` (String) Name of the credentials used to connect to the source.
-- `host` (String) Your Tableau Server hostname
+- `host` (String) Tableau Server hostname

 Optional:

 - `schedule` (String) Schedule for the source.
 Must be a valid cron expression.
 If empty, the source will only be refreshed when manually triggered.
-- `site` (String) Your Tableau Server site.
+- `site` (String) Tableau Server site.
 Leave empty if your Tableau environment is using the Default Site.